Kansas Deer Hunting

 Kansas Deer Hunt

-This area in Kansas has produced many upper-end Boone and Crockett entries.
-Trophy quality can exceed 200 inches.
+The Kansas Flint Hills have produced many upper-end Boone and Crockett entries.
+Trophy quality can exceed 200 inches even on archery Kansas deer hunting in Units 8 and 9.

 The Kansas Flint Hills Units 8 and 9 have produced many upper-end Boone and Crockett entries, and trophy quality can exceed 200 inches.
 A year-round feed program utilizing protein feed, food plots, and free choice feeders helps to hold whitetail deer through the season into December when this hunt takes place.